schmokel/pykognition/README.md

 python setup.py install
 ```

-You have now installed the pykognition
+You have now installed pykognition!

 ## Usage

-For usage and further help see the [documentation](https://pykognition.readthedocs.io/en/latest/)
+For usage and further help see the [documentation](https://pykognition.readthedocs.io/en/latest/).